What is a broadband leased line?

 A broadband leased line is a dedicated data connection between two or more sites, commonly used for internet, data and telephone services.
 Leased lines are symmetric, meaning data can be sent and received at the same high speeds.
-To achieve these high speeds, leased lines are usually run on fibre optic cables.
+So that leased lines can achieve high rates, leased lines are usually run on fibre optic cables.

 A leased line is 'dedicated', because unlike other broadband connection types, you don't have to share the line with anyone else – the same bandwidth is available all the time.